Chraštice: Administrative division

+Etymology

+The initial name of the village was Chrastice.
+The name was derived from the surname Chrast or Chrást, meaning "the village of Chrast's/Chrást's people".
+Chraštičky is a diminutive form of Chraštice.

 Geography

 Chraštice is located about 12 km south of Příbram and 54 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is the low hill Skalky at 563 m above sea level.
 There are three fishponds in the municipal territory.

 History

 The first written mention of Chraštice is from 1260.

 Transport

 The D4 motorway from Prague to Písek runs through the municipality.